Many people wonder do expensive golf clubs make a difference vs. cheap golf clubs. There is a wide variety of prices for golf clubs on the market.

 It all depends on the person and what they consider expensive depending on their wealth.

-There are a multitude of drivers, irons, wedges and putters that can be found at high prices.
+There is a multitude of drivers, irons, wedges, and putters that can be found at high prices.

 For example, a more expensive driver such as the TaylorMade SIM can be found for between $500-$600 at most stores.

 If you’re using a $350 TaylorMade M1 and you upgrade to the SIM, there are a variety of factors to consider that can determine whether you improve or not.